-- A. Development proposals should incorporate renewable energy technology where feasible. - B. Proposals for appropriate renewable energy technology on existing homes and non-residential buildings will be supported. - The National Planning Policy Framework (2012) supports renewable energy systems as one of the ways to increase the supply of low carbon energy.
-The London Plan (2011) (35) requires major development proposals to use on-site renewable energy generation, where feasible and in the context of the energy hierarchy, to contribute to carbon dioxide reduction. - technologies are now permitted development, and as such do not require planning permission from the Council.
+- A. Development proposals should incorporate renewable energy technology where feasible. - B. Proposals for appropriate renewable energy technology on existing homes and non-residential buildings will be supported. - 4.35 The National Planning Policy Framework (2012) supports renewable energy systems as one of the ways to increase the supply of low carbon energy.
+The London Plan (2011) (35) requires major development proposals to use on-site renewable energy generation, where feasible and in the context of the energy hierarchy, to contribute to carbon dioxide reduction. - 4.36 Many small-scale renewable energy technologies are now permitted development, and as such do not require planning permission from the Council.
 Much of Harrow's existing housing stock is of a type that typically performs less well in terms of energy efficiency (see paragraph 4.32 above).
 Whilst renewable technologies do not improve the efficiency with which existing homes and non-residential buildings use energy, they reduce the demand for energy from non-renewable sources and therefore help to control climate change emissions.